 So, to migrate emails from an IMAP server, you need to do some preparation first.
 In this phase, you are about to prepare both source and target servers as well as users for the migration.
 Once you are ready with that, you can start the actual migration using the CodeTwo migration tool.
 This phase is as simple as setting up the program and clicking the Start button.
-As soon as users’ emails are migrated to Office 365, you can start a post-migration cleanup.
+As soon as users’ emails are migrated to Microsoft 365, you can start a post-migration cleanup.
 Keep reading for a step-by-step migration guide, and to find out why CodeTwo Office 365 Migration makes IMAP migrations easier and quicker than native solutions.

 CodeTwo Office 365 Migration vs native IMAP migration

-To migrate emails from an IMAP server, you can use either a native Office 365 migration feature or a third-party tool like CodeTwo Office 365 Migration.
+To migrate emails from an IMAP server, you can use either a native Microsoft 365 migration feature or a third-party tool like CodeTwo Office 365 Migration.
 All depends on your resources (such as time and budget) and preferences.
 Native migrations require more attention and preparation.
 It also takes longer, mainly due to fewer possibilities to automate the process.

 Below, I point to a bunch of benefits that you get with CodeTwo migration tool in contrast to when following the native migration path.
 CodeTwo Office 365 Migration allows you to:

 - Automatically create users and mailboxes on the target Microsoft 365 server, which is a great time-saver (no need to do it manually).